 - FNEI’s monthly e-newsletter — timely articles and executive summaries of the latest ESG thought leadership programming and resources

-- Equilibrium’s Top ESG Headlines — weekly analysis of top ESG headlines
+- FiscalNote ESG’s Top ESG Headlines — weekly analysis of top ESG headlines

-- Roll Call on ESG — stay up to date on ESG regulation and policy
+- Roll Call on ESG — follow the news that lets you stay up to date on ESG regulation and policy

 - Oxford Analytica’s Daily Brief — global analysis that gives top corporate and government executives a proven edge in predicting the course of key trends